Maui Elopement Guide

 If there’s a beach that defines Maui, then Kapalua Beach is definitely one of them.
 Its calm waters and gorgeous views of Molokai make it an epic destination for your elopement.
 Besides all the amazing water activities, you can also see some pretty cool coral formations.
 The whole beach is protected by two reefs that extend out to both sides.
 If you’re looking for somewhere to stay nearby, then the Kapalua Bay Hotel is just off the beach.

-There is no surprise this spot is a popular wedding destination on the West side of Maui, so expect to see multiple wedding ceremonies on the beach when planning during peak season and weekends.
+It is no surprise this spot is a popular wedding destination on the West side of Maui, so expect to see multiple wedding ceremonies on the beach when planning during peak season and weekends.
 However, if you’re looking for a more accessible spot without the drive, then plan a sunrise ceremony during the weekday.

 Ironwoods Beach

 North of Kapalua Bay, there’s Ironwoods Beach.
 We LOVE this spot for its dramatic, rocky cliffs on either side of the beach.
-The natural lava rock formations and white sand beach is perfect for sunset elopements and is usually emptier than Kapalua.
+The natural lava rock formations and white sand beach are perfect for sunset elopements and are usually emptier than Kapalua.
 There are no restrooms here and parking is very limited, so it’s perfect for intimate elopements.
 The only thing to be aware of is the high winds this location gets, so definitely plan a backup location just in case the weather doesn’t cooperate with your date.

 Baldwin Beach